fniessink/next-action/README.md

 ### Styling the output

-The next actions can be colorized using the `--style` argument:
+The next actions can be colorized using the `--style` argument.
+Run `next-action --help` to see the list of possible styles.

-See the help information for possible styles.
 When you've decided on a style you prefer, it makes sense to configure the style in the configuration file.
 See the section below on how to configure *Next-action*.

 ### Configuring *Next-action*